SecOpsPete/threat-hunting-scenarios/brute-force-detection/README.md

 //| where AccountName == "labuser" //add this after in second running of this query
 ```
 <br>
-Check for Failed Logons from Known Account
+Check for Failed Logons from Known Account - verified that NO Known Account Logons failed

 ```kql
 DeviceLogonEvents